 - skin reactions – such as itching and flushing

-- gut symptoms – such as vomiting and diarrhoea
+- gut symptoms – such as being sick and diarrhoea

 - muscle and joint pain

-- mood changes, headaches and episodes of fatigue (tiredness)
+- mood changes, headaches and episodes of tiredness (fatigue)

-There are three subtypes of systemic mastocytosis.
+There are 3 subtypes of systemic mastocytosis.
 They are:

 - indolent mastocytosis – symptoms are usually mild to moderate and vary from person to person; indolent mastocytosis accounts for around 90% of adult systemic mastocytosis cases

 - aggressive mastocytosis – where mast cells multiply in organs, such as the spleen, liver and digestive system; the symptoms are more wide-ranging and severe, although skin lesions are less common

 - systemic mastocytosis with associated blood (haematological) disease – where a condition that affects the blood cells, such as chronic leukaemia, also develops

 People with mastocytosis have an increased risk of developing a severe and life-threatening allergic reaction.
 This is known as anaphylaxis.

 The increased risk of anaphylaxis is caused by the abnormally high number of mast cells and their potential to release large amounts of histamine into the blood.